Airbus seeks to rebuild trust as A400M systems fall short

-PARIS (Reuters) - Airbus Group has told buyer nations of the A400M transporter aircraft that it cannot deliver all of its high-tech defenses according to plan, casting a shadow over some of its military uses as Europe battles growing instability on its borders.
+PARIS, July 30 (Reuters) - Airbus Group has told buyer nations of the A400M transporter aircraft that it cannot deliver all of its high-tech defences according to plan, casting a shadow over some of its military uses as Europe battles growing instability on its borders.

 The troop and cargo lifter was developed at a cost of 20 billion euros ($22 billion) for seven European NATO nations and is already in service with French forces in Mali.
 Other core buyers include Belgium, Britain, Germany, Luxembourg, Spain and Turkey.
 Malaysia is so far the only export customer.

-But after years of political disputes and technical problems, a new military-aircraft management at Airbus Group (AIR.PA) is working flat out to rebuild trust worn down by delays and overruns that are typical of large defense projects.
+But after years of political disputes and technical problems, a new military-aircraft management at Airbus Group is working flat out to rebuild trust worn down by delays and overruns that are typical of large defence projects.

 An internal audit and regular updates appear to be paying off, people close to the talks said, with fewer visible signs of tensions that have led to costly stand-offs in the past.